The computational landscape of general physical theories: Methods

+hence may correspond to the two outcomes of a binary measurement on a system corresponding to a single wire.
+This measurement may be appended to any dangling wire, following an initial segment of $M_n$.

-Let $(\mathrm{A}|$ and $(\mathrm{R}|$ denote the duals of the basis states $|\mathrm{A})$ and $|\mathrm{R})$, representing the accept and reject states (respectively) of the AffTM, defined at the end of Sec.~\ref{affine circuits}.
-The accept/reject measurement effects are defined as follows:
+Finally, there is the accept/reject measurement, which is a joint measurement defined on $\log(|Q|+1)$ systems of type $\nu$.
+Let the unit effect for such a collection of systems be $(u| = {_\nu{(u|^{\otimes \log(|Q|+1)}}}$, and let $(\mathrm{A}|$ and $(\mathrm{R}|$ denote the duals of the basis states $|\mathrm{A})$ and $|\mathrm{R})$, representing the accept and reject states (respectively) of the AffTM.
+The operational theory will allow a noisy version of the corresponding measurement, with effects given by: